Counselling I Nature-Based Therapy

 Free

-I acknowledge that finding a counsellor, and particularly the right counsellor, can be both expensive and difficult, so I provide our first session free of charge to allow you to get a true feel for whether I'm the right fit for you at this time.Nature-Based Therapy / Walk-and-Talk
+I acknowledge that finding a counsellor, and particularly the right counsellor, can be both expensive and difficult, so I provide our first session free of charge to allow you to get a true feel for whether I'm the right fit for you at this time.One-to-One Counselling

 Take your session into nature wherever you are.
-We’ll connect by phone or video while you walk, sit, or reflect outdoors.Structured 6-Week Programme
+We’ll connect by phone or video while you walk, sit, or reflect outdoors.Mounted Ferns

 Privacy NoticeWhen you submit this form, your name and email are sent to my inbox.
 I will only use this information to reply to your enquiry.
 I do not share your data, and you can ask for it to be deleted at any time.Full Privacy Policy available upon request.